-- It's great for your health and saves you money
+- It's great for your health and keeps you active.

-Pretty much anything - trips to meetings, to school, the store, a hockey game, or the dentist can be logged towards your totals.
-Pretty much anytime you have to lock your bike!
-But it should be on a bike - walking to work is great but doesn't count for this event :)
+Pretty much anytime you have to lock your bike! or for 2021, anytime you hop on a training bike at home.
+But it should be on a bike - walking is great but doesn't count for this event :)

 We still want you to join in on Bike to Work Week!
 As mentioned above, any time you use your bike for transportation, you can log that trip.

-I have an existing team on the website.
-Are we automatically registered for this BTWW?
+5. I have an existing team on the website.
+Are we automatically registered for this event?

-If you are already registered on the site, you must log a trip after April 4th, 2019 to be considered a spring 2019 participant.
+If you are already registered on the site, you must log a trip after our official launch date.

-Once you have input your start and end point, you can try to customize your route if you like (but it's not always easy!).
-You don't have to do this though - it's ok if your route isn't perfect - only the total kilometres and number of trips are recorded by the system.
+Once you have input your start and endpoint, you can try to customize your route if you like (but it's not always easy!).
+You don't have to do this, though - it's ok if your route isn't perfect -the system records only the total kilometres and number of trips.

 - Click and drag any point on the purple directions line to any place on the map.

-- Google Maps immediately re-creates the directions on both the map and left panel.
+- Google Maps immediately re-creates the directions on both the map and the left panel.